remarcmij/JavaScript-1/week2/README.md

-# Class 12 - JavaScript Week 2
+# JavaScript Week 2

+> Don't forget to start a recording!

+## Lecture goals

+- Intro JavaScript (What is it, where can you use it for)
+- Variables [var, let, const]
+- Basic Data types [Strings, Numbers, Arrays, Booleans]
+- Operators
+- Naming conventions

 ## Coding Examples